oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

   - WebLogic Image Tool: Use the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool).
 The WebLogic Image Tool (WIT) has built-in options for layering WDT model files, WDT binaries, WebLogic Server binaries, and WebLogic Server patches in an image.
 The [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) sample uses the WIT approach.

   - Persistent Volume Claim: This method is for advanced use cases only.
 Supply WDT model YAML, variable, or archive files in a [Persistent Volume Claim]({{< relref "/faq/volumes.md" >}}) and modify `configuration.model.modelHome` to the corresponding directory within the PVC's mount location.
-This method does not address the requirement to include an unzipped WDT install binaries in the `/u01/wdt/weblogic-deploy` directory (use either of the previous two methods).
+This method does not address the requirement to include unzipped WDT install binaries in the `/u01/wdt/weblogic-deploy` directory (use either of the previous two methods).

 For more information about model file syntax, see [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}).